 Moreover, seeing the information framed as exam questions will help you remember it SO much better than if you just read it in a textbook.
 (There’s nothing like the threat of seeing something show up in an exam to compel your brain to hang on to that information.)

-Pro Tip: When you do a practice exam, set a timer to two hours so that you learn how to manage your time properly.
+Pro Tip: When you do a practice exam, set a timer for two hours so that you learn how to manage your time properly.

 Two EMTs tending to a patient in the back of an ambulance